-It is the simplest type of authentication among the three.
-In session bases authentication, the API framework makes use of the user’s current session to authorize the access for the requested resource.
+This is probably the simplest type of authentication of all the mentioned ones.
+In session-based authentication, the API framework makes use of a user’s current session to authorize the access for the requested resource.

-Once done, a new integration must be set up on Magento Admin.
-This can be done by choosing System > Integration > Add New Integration.
+Once done, a new integration must be set up.
+This can be done by going System > Integration > Add New Integration.
 It is important to place restrictions on the resources the integration can gain access to.

 To configure the authentication, user must use SOAP or REST client.

-The Magento 2 web APIs can be used to perform a number of activities such as:The Magento 2 web APIs can be integrated Customer Relationship Management (CRM) or Enterprise Resource Planning (ERP).
-It can also be integrated with back end systems like Xero and Salesforce.
+Magento 2 web APIs can be used to perform a number of activities such as integration with Customer Relationship Management (CRM) or Enterprise Resource Planning (ERP), as well as with backend systems like Xero and Salesforce.

-- The Magento 2 web APIs can be used to develop a shopping app.
-One can design a traditional app that any user can download on their mobile devices or an app that can be used an employee to assist clients for buying the product.
+- Magento 2 web APIs can be used to develop a shopping app.
+One can design a traditional app that any user can download on their mobile devices or an app that can be used to assist clients in buying a product.

-- The Magento 2 web APIs can be combined with Content Management System.
+- Magento 2 web APIs can be combined with Content Management System.